 Exercise can help in some cases.
 It might be possible to lift slightly drooping breasts with a workout that tones the underlying muscles, but if the supporting ligaments have been stretched out the skin has lost its elasticity, exercise cannot solve the issue.
-A breast lift in Los Angeles can restore the youthful, perky appearance of your breasts.
+A breast lift can restore the youthful, perky appearance of your breasts.

 Restore Your Breasts to a High, Plump, and Youthful Appearance

 Fortunately, our skilled, board-certified plastic surgeons at Athenix Body Sculpting Institute can safely perform breast lifts, also known as mastopexy, safely removing excess skin and tissue to lift, reshape, and tighten the breasts.
 This procedure can restore a plump, attractive fullness to the upper breasts.
-A breast lift can be combined with a breast augmentation in Los Angeles for women who have lost volume, or simply want larger breasts.
+A breast lift can be combined with a breast augmentation for women who have lost volume, or simply want larger breasts.
 When life and time have left your breasts looking saggy or droopy, our board-certified plastic surgeons can help you restore your youthful, feminine curves.

 What Causes Sagging, Drooping Breasts?